Church In Halifax – Explore Your 5 Best Options

 3.2 History

-This magnificent wooden structure was designed by James Gibbs.
-This is the first and oldest Protestant church in Canada, completed in 1750, one year after the establishment of Halifax City.
-St. Peter’s Church inspires the design of the church in London.
+James Gibbs designed this magnificent wooden structure.
+This is the oldest surviving Protestant church in Canada, completed in 1750, one year after the establishment of Halifax City.
+St. Peter’s Church inspired the design of the church in London.

-The original wooden pine and oak support columns were transported from Boston for the construction of the church.
+The original wooden pine and oak support columns were transported from Boston for the church’s construction.
 On December 6th, 1917, St. Paul’s Church survived the Halifax Explosion.

 3.3 Halifax Explosion History